Noisy Coherent Population Trapping: Applications to Noise Estimation and Qubit State Preparation: Physical setting

-Throughout our analysis, we assume the quantization axis to be along the NV center axis.
-It is well known that the NV center satisfies the $C_{3v}$ point-group symmetry; hence we shall use the corresponding group-theoretical notation.
-For the excited state of the $\Lambda$ system \cite{manson2006nitrogen, maze2011properties, chu2015quantum, doherty2011negatively}, we choose the state $A_{2}$, motivated by the fact that it does not couple strongly to the non-radiative singlet states \cite{hincks2018statistical}.
-Combined with the two $m_{s}=\pm 1$ ground states $\{^{3\!}A_{2(-)}, ^{3\!}A_{2(+)}\}$, this gives us a nearly perfectly closed $\Lambda$ system, which has already been demonstrated experimentally \cite{togan2010quantum, golter2013nuclear, golter2014optically}.
-We denote the states $ A_{2}$, $^{3\!}A_{2(-)}$, $^{3\!}A_{2(+)}$ by $|0\rangle, |1\rangle,$ and $|2\rangle$, respectively (see Fig. \ref{Figure1}(b)).
+For the excited state of the $\Lambda$ system \cite{manson2006nitrogen, maze2011properties, chu2015quantum, doherty2011negatively}, we choose the spin-orbital state $A_{2}$ from the excited orbital manifold, motivated by the fact that it does not couple strongly to the non-radiative singlet states \cite{hincks2018statistical}.
+Combined with the two $m_{s}=\pm 1$ ground states $\{^{3\!}A_{2(-)}, ^{3\!}A_{2(+)}\}$ from the ground-state orbital manifold, this gives us a nearly perfectly closed $\Lambda$ system, which has already been demonstrated experimentally \cite{togan2010quantum, golter2013nuclear, golter2014optically}.
+We denote the states $ A_{2}$, $^{3\!}A_{2(-)}$, $^{3\!}A_{2(+)}$ by $|0\rangle, |1\rangle,$ and $|2\rangle$, respectively (see Fig.~ (\ref{Figure1}b)).
 We also make the tensor product between the orbital and spin degrees of freedom of the electronic structure explicit, by letting

 Here, $|E_{0}\rangle$ and $|E_{\pm}\rangle$ are the orbital angular momentum eigenstates of the NV-center electron system \cite{maze2011properties}, labelled by eigenvalues $0$ and $\pm 1$ of $L^{(e)}_{z}$.
 The $|\!\pm 1\rangle$ states denote the two spin angular momentum eigenstates, labelled by the eigenvalues of $S^{(e)}_{z}$.